 Many travelers to Nepal visit the country to trek in the Himalayan mountain range, whether it's to get a glimpse of Mt Everest (the highest mountain in the world), see Annapurna or do the Gokyo Lakes trek.

-Many visitors to Nepal visit the country to trek in the Himalayan mountain range and to get a glimpse of Mt Everest, the highest mountain in the world.
-Whilst the majority of treks have safe outcomes there are a number of issues to be aware of whilst spending time in the mountains of Nepal.
+While the majority of treks have safe outcomes, there are a number of issues to be aware of while spending time in the mountains of Nepal.

 Do not underestimate the Himalayas - due to the altitude and the terrain, they are some of the toughest mountains in the world to trek.
 Before even considering a trek in this part of the world you need to be fit, and have been exercising regularly in preparation.
 If you have not exercised for a long time or are overweight you will need to see a doctor for advice before booking the trip.
 By going to the Himalayas having not exercised you are potentially putting yourself and others at risk.